Back to Living Real Change

 The “germiest” place in the office

-Most people think of the bathroom as the “germiest” place in the office, but that isn’t so, says Dr. Couk.
+Most people think of the bathroom as the “germiest” place in the office, but Dr. Couk says that isn’t true.

-“Bathrooms are cleaned frequently,” says Dr. Couk.
+“Bathrooms are cleaned frequently,” Dr. Couk says.
 “And most of us (I hope) wash our hands before we leave.
-Instead we should think of common areas and frequently used items such as computers, door handles or copiers as the greatest source of contamination.”
+Instead, we should think of common areas and frequently used items such as computers, door handles or copiers as the greatest source of contamination.”

 How long can bacteria or viruses survive in the workplace?

-Upper respiratory viruses that cause colds and the flu, and even the norovirus (stomach flu) can be spread by touching contaminated surfaces and then touching your eyes, mouth or nose.
+Upper respiratory viruses that cause colds, flu and even norovirus (stomach flu) can be spread by touching contaminated surfaces and then touching your eyes, mouth or nose.

-“A surface contaminated by an influenza virus may remain infectious for 24 hours,” explains Dr. Couk.
+“A surface contaminated by an influenza virus may remain infectious for 24 hours,” Dr. Couk explains.
 “And some enteric viruses such as Hepatitis A, Rotavirus and some bacteria can remain infectious on surfaces for months.”

 Preventing the spread of infection at work